minishc/dom_manipulation_demo/README.md

 # JavaScript Day 4 Exercises

-* **Purpose** - To gain familiarity the following features:
+* **Purpose** - To gain familiarity the following features of JavaScript:
-  * event-handlers
+  * Write functions that select and manipulate the DOM
-  * automated animations
+  * Applying Event Listeners
-* **Description** - Complete the exercises from today's lecture presentation.
-The exercises begin on [slide 47](https://docs.google.com/presentation/d/e/2PACX-1vQFm_z-Q8li6n73yTpSE0DMZFCxMuVMX7TZveEaBz4XZZDwy6UXIqHsLF4XwnhmDw/pub?start=false&loop=false&delayms=3000#slide=id.p47).
+* **Description** - A simple html file with an image and buttons.
+Branches have additional Javascript to move the image via DOM manipulation in response to event listeners